Federal Grants and Contracts

 Federal Contracts

-Like a grant or cooperative agreement, a federal contract is a mechanism used by the Federal Government to provide funding for sponsored projects, development or service projects.
-Unlike a grant or cooperative agreement, the Federal Government uses contracts as a procurement mechanism.
+Like a grant or cooperative agreement, a federal contract provides funding from the federal government for sponsored projects.
+Unlike a grant or cooperative agreement, the federal government uses contracts as a procurement mechanism.

 The principal purpose of the federal contract instrument is to purchase property or services for the direct benefit or use of the United States Government, as opposed to the public good.
 Federal contracts are governed by a strict set of terms and conditions, including clauses from the Federal Acquisition Regulation (FAR) and often include supplemental clauses specific to the awarding agency.
-These requirements differ depending on type of the contractor and the work being performed and many are negotiable.
+These requirements differ depending on the type of contractor and the work being performed.
+Many of these requirements are negotiable.

 The awarding agency’s staff may anticipate having substantial involvement in sponsored project activities once the award has been made.Ìý All federally funded FAR contracts require negotiation by Contract Officers to preserve CU ºù«ÍÞÊÓƵ’s mission and mitigate onerous and unnecessary compliance obligations.Ìý